acktreptow/live-music-locator/README.md

 - Photoshop (for the logo)

 ## Project Overview

+The goal of this project was to create a non-scrolling homepage that used video as its background. and music was the perfect medium to gain this experience.

 The non-scrolling homepage uses CSS properties like flexbox, position relative/absolute and JS on the hamburger menu to create the modern UX experience these layouts are known for.